smncd/kirby-image-formats/README.md

 Kirby CMS Plugin.

-Converts images to WebP on upload.
+Converts images to WebP on upload 🖼️

-### As of writing, this project is very much in it's early stages of development, and not ready for general use.
+### ⚠️ As of writing, this project is very much in it's early stages of development, and not ready for general use. ⚠️

 ## Requirements